YashDave1122/movie_search/README.md

   b.Search Functionality:

-a.Users can search for movies by typing the movie name.
+    Users can search for movies by typing the movie name.

-b.Search results are displayed dynamically as the user types.
+    Search results are displayed dynamically as the user types.

-4.Sorting Movies:
+  c.Sorting Movies:

-a.Provides options to sort movies by year, popularity, and IMDb rating.
+    Provides options to sort movies by year, popularity, and IMDb rating.

-5.Movie Details Display:
+  d.Movie Details Display:

-a.Shows movie details including name, poster, year, and IMDb rating.
+    Shows movie details including name, poster, year, and IMDb rating.

+  e.Components and Reusability

+     The application is designed with reusability in mind to avoid code duplication.

+   f.Reusable Widgets:

+     MovieCard: Displays basic information about a movie (name, poster, year, rating).

+     SortOptions: Presents selectable sorting options (by year, popularity, IMDb rating).

+   g.API Integration

+     The TMDB API is integrated to fetch movie data.
+API calls are encapsulated within repository classes (MovieRepository) to manage data retrieval.

+   h.Clean Code Practices

+    Descriptive variable and function names.

+    Proper commenting and documentation for clarity.

+    Modular and reusable components to enhance maintainability.

+   i.Development Environment

+    Flutter SDK: Version 2.10.3

+    Dart SDK: Version 2.15.0

+   j.Running the Application

+    To run the Movie Search Application:

+     Clone the repository.
+     Ensure Flutter SDK is installed and configured.
+     Install dependencies using flutter pub get.
+     Run the application using flutter run.

+  h.
+Future Improvements

+      Future enhancements can include:

+        Implementing additional filters (genre, language) for search and sorting.
+        Adding user authentication and personalization features.
+        Enhancing UI/UX for a smoother user experience.

+   i.Conclusion

+      The Movie Search Application is a Flutter-based project that demonstrates fundamental Flutter concepts such as API integration, state management, and UI design.
+It provides a foundation for building more complex movie-related applications and showcases best practices in Flutter development.